SirBugs/FamiliaFinder/README.md

 python2 FamiliaFinder.py SUB yahoo.com -s yahoo.txt -t 150
 ```
 ```
-\t -s
+-s
-\t    This switch would be followed by the .txt file name you wanna save in
+   This switch would be followed by the .txt file name you wanna save in -l
-\t -l
-\t    This switch is selecting limit of the subs have to be checked
+   This switch is selecting limit of the subs have to be checked -h
-\t -h
-\t    This switch is only submitted one
+   This switch is only submitted one
-\t -t
+-t
-\t    This switch is cotrolling the threads number (Suggested=50)
+   This switch is cotrolling the threads number (Suggested=50) *
-\t *
-\t    All switches are written in SMALL letters normally
+   All switches are written in SMALL letters normally *
-\t *
-\t    This tool list is getting updated day by day, adding more stuff, options, subs, etc..
+   This tool list is getting updated day by day, adding more stuff, options, subs, etc..
-\t *
+*
-\t    For more info aboue HTTP STATUS CODES, Visit: https://github.com/SirBugs/FamiliaSubFinder/StatusCodes.txt
+   For more info aboue HTTP STATUS CODES, Visit: https://github.com/SirBugs/FamiliaSubFinder/StatusCodes.txt
 ```
 # Seeing after running:
 ```